gbif/data-blog/content/post/2024-06-24-gbif-sql-downloads/index.en.md

 ## rgbif example

-> As of the writing of this blog post, you will need to use download a development version of rgbif to make use of SQL downloads.
-You can install the development version of rgbif using `install_github("ropensci/rgbif", ref = "occ_download_sql")`.

 SQL downloads is also supported by [rgbif](https://docs.ropensci.org/rgbif/index.html) by using `occ_download_sql()`.
 You might also need to set up your **GBIF credentials**.
 Please see this [article](https://docs.ropensci.org/rgbif/articles/gbif_credentials.html) for the easiest way to do this.

 ``` r